tov952/TECH-ART-PATH/README.md

 At this point, you should be equipped with some skills to create tools and shaders for your artist; or at the very least be able to understand the artist perspective!

+## Now that your toes are dipped; you can look at some advanced materials for the various pillars of tech art and see if any interests you!

-## Tools and Pipeline inspiration:
+### Tools and Pipeline inspiration:
 You can take a look at this polycount thread by Marina Alexandra Bade where she goes into detail of how she created her Procedural Shanty Town!

 https://polycount.com/discussion/203089/unity-shanty-town

-## Now that your toes are dipped; you can look at some advanced materials for the various pillars of tech art and see if any interests you!

 ### Shader work inspiration:
 You can check out Panagiotis' blog where he goes indepth with the rendering techniques he used: